Brolivar/MyContacts/README.md

 # MyContacts

 A simple iOS App written on Swift, that displays a lisf of contacts of a phone, containing name, surname and phone number.
-The contacts are retrieved the system provided framework.
+The contacts are retrieved using the system provided framework.

 ## Structure